thwbecker/interact/README.md

 	convert four points defining a rectangle in 3-D to a best fitting, Okada type fault patch

-patch2geom:
-	converts a patch file (with fault segments) into a file that holds the patch geometry as a geomview GEOM file

 patch2xyz:
 	converts a patch file (with fault segments) into a file that holds the geometry in a xyz file to be read with GMT (<5)

+patch2vtk:
+	converts a patch file (with fault segments) into a VTK file

 create_random_stress_file:
 	create fsi.in input file for interact which holds randomly